hashemelgendy/notes-api/README.md

     ```bash
     git clone git@github.com:hashemelgendy/notes-api.git
     ```
-2. Run the setup from your terminal/cmd (first time only):
+2. Run the setup from the project's root path/directory on your terminal/cmd (first time only):

 **MacOS**
 ```bash